espsrc/droplets/docs/github.md

 !!! note "email from Galileo"
     Hi again!

-    Thanks a lot for sending me the Jupyter notebook you prepared, but actually I cannot open it.
-How can I do that?
+    Thanks for sending me the notebook you prepared but I cannot open it.
+How can I see it?
 Also, I will be travelling during the following days, if you could send me something I can explore from my mobile phone, that would be great!

     Cheers,